 4. Excessive Delays

 Delays often happen while delivering cargoes on time, and they are acceptable but only to some extent.
-You won’t get paid for the losses in case the goods get delivered with a large delay beyond the expected delivery date.
+You won’t get the payment for the losses, in case delivering the goods delays beyond the expected delivery date.

 The type of product in transit also determines the acceptable delays.
 For instance, perishable items may deteriorate in case of excess delays due to storm or vessel damage.
 In financial terms, they may lose their value over time, which implies a direct loss.
 Claims for damages resulting from excess delays are excluded unless your marine cargo insurance has some specific terms related to them.